vszakats/hb/docs/contribs.md

 but bundled with the main Harbour distribution.
 These components are part of the Harbour source package.

-Common to all contribs is that you can download them freely, but please note that [licensing terms]({{ site.baseurl }}/terms) may vary for each contrib.
+Common to all contribs is that they are open/free software, but please note that [licensing terms]({{ site.baseurl }}/terms) may vary for each contrib.

 See respective authors inside the [source code](https://github.com/{{ site.repo_slug }}/tree/master/contrib).